jacobxperez/lexica-ultralegible/README.md

 ## Overview

-With Lexica Ultralegible, we aim to continue the mission of the original typeface by maintaining the core values of clarity and functionality while introducing a fresh identity.
+With Lexica Ultralegible, we aim to continue the mission of the original typeface by maintaining the core values of legibility and readability while introducing a fresh identity.
 By honoring the original design while evolving its character, Lexica Ultralegible stands as a testament to the importance of accessibility in typography.

 * Four fonts, including two weights (regular, italic, bold, bold italic)
 * An additional 222 glyphs supporting 102 languages